 The story that Zia tells is important not only as a historical primer on the Asian American movement, but also as a window into the anti-Asian racism that has grown increasingly visible in recent years.
 She notes that Asian Americans have long been an “existential threat to America,” evidenced by phenomena ranging from fears about Asians taking Americans’ jobs to racist theories of contagion that scapegoat Asian people for somehow provoking illness around the world.
 Understanding the roots of these deeply damaging ideas and being able to chart their continuities with present-day rhetoric is crucial to disrupting anti-Asian racism and violence in our communities.
 With this information, we can move from unthinking acceptance of racist notions that are pervasive within our society to a deeper understanding of their content and consequences.
 We gain insight, for example, into the consequences of allowing taken-for-granted concepts like “The China Virus” that have heightened anti-AAPI violence to go unchallenged.

-Facing History invites our entire community to join us for a live conversation with author and activist Helen Zia on May 27th, 2021 during which we will explore the history that undergirds the present climate of anti-AAPI racism and violence.
-The event will also engage the resistance, perseverance, and pride that persist in AAPI communities alongside the violence that its communities continue to face.
+Facing History invites our entire community to view our on-demand webinar with author and activist Helen Zia in which we explore the history that undergirds the present climate of anti-AAPI racism and violence.
+The event also engages the resistance, perseverance, and pride that persist in AAPI communities alongside the violence that its communities continue to face.